 Step 1

-- When your meter is connected, select your display type from the dropdown (this will vary by meter and display in use)
+- When your meter is connected, select your display type from the dropdown

 - Connect Pattern Source to your computer.